Yahweasel/die-fugger-ii-en/README.md

 handbook](https://archive.org/details/fugger-ii-die-1996-das-handbuch-de), in
 higher quality than the copy that came with my version of the game.

+A translation of the mission cards that came in my box—I have no idea whether they're the same in every box—is available in [cards-en.txt](mission-cards/cards-en.txt).
+It was translated the same as the manual.

 ## Applying the patch

 The patch is provided as a .ips file, which can be applied with any IPS patcher (such as flips).
 Or, you can use `tools/apply.js`.

 ## How the patch was made